You're not logged in | Login / Register |

 Air Knee Smash (Jumping Grab)

 Will only grab an opponent who's in the air, but now Alex can also do it while he's jumping.
-The strength of the button determines the range he travels.

 Hyper Moves